VirtualBrainLab/vbl-docs/source/02_traj_planner/05_tp_development.md

 *How do I move vectors between tranforms and spaces?* Vectors are a special case, since we don't want to scale them and they have no origin, but we still want to make sure they get rotated correctly.
 Both `CoordinateSpace` and `CoordinateTransform` have special `AxisChange` functions that apply all rotations but skip scaling and origin changes, for use with vectors.
 If you pass a unit vector to these functions, they should return a unit vector.

 *How do I know the coordinates of a probe insertion in a different CoordinateTransform*: This happens when you change the active CoordinateTransform in the scene and all the probes need to be updated.
 This is as simple as going back into un-transformed space and then transforming into the new one.
 Hopefully it's clear how you do that by now!

-### In-Plane Slice

-The in-plane slice is rendered using a [custom shader](https://github.com/dbirman/vbl-core/blob/main/Shaders/VolumeShaders/InPlaneSliceShader.shadergraph) whose settings are controlled by the [TP_InPlaneSlice](https://github.com/dbirman/NPTrajectoryPlanner/blob/main/Assets/Scripts/TP_InPlaneSlice.cs) component.

-### Collisions

-Collisions are handled by checking the overlap between all of the Probe `Collider` componenets against all of the Colliders in the scene.

-### Rigs

-Rigs are a collection of 3D models stored as a prefab and marked as an addressable asset.
-These are loaded by the [TP_ToggleRigs](https://github.com/dbirman/NPTrajectoryPlanner/blob/main/Assets/Scripts/TP_ToggleRigs.cs) component, which also handles adding their corresponding colliders to the collision checks.

 ## Building new features and fixing bugs